Open-Astrophysics-Bookshelf/star_formation_notes/README.md

 # Notes on Star Formation

-This text is a series of lecture notes on star formation, based on Mark Krumholz's course on the topic at UC Santa Cruz.
-It includes a series of exercises.
-The course used the following as its primary references:
+This text covers star formation at a level suitable for advanced undergraduates or beginning graduate students.
+It is based on Mark Krumholz's course on star formation at UC Santa Cruz and Australian National University.
+The book includes problem sets and solutions.

-* [The Big Problems in Star Formation: the Star Formation Rate, Stellar Clustering, and the Initial Mass Function](http://adsabs.harvard.edu/abs/2014PhR...539...49K), 2014, Krumholz, M. R., Physics Reports, 539, 49
-* [Star Formation in Nearby Galaxies](http://adsabs.harvard.edu/abs/2012ARA\%26A..50..531K), 2012, Kennicutt, R. C., & Evans, N. J., ARA&A, 50, 531
-* [Protostars and Planets VI](http://www.mpia.de/homes/ppvi/prognew.php), 2014, ed.
-H Beuther, R. Klessen, C. Dullemond, Th.
-Henning, U. Arizona Press -- various chapters and authors

-The course is aimed at graduate students, or perhaps advanced undergraduates.
+This version is published through the Open Astrophysics Bookshelf, and is available under a creative commons license (see the LICENSE file included in the repository).
+Paper and e-book editions are also available for [purchase](http://www.worldscientific.com/worldscibooks/10.1142/10091) as part of the World Scientific Series in Astrophysics.